Updated August 29th, 2019

 - If the fit lasts for more than 2-3 minutes you need to see a vet ASAP

 Dogs & cats bitten by a snake require immediate attention and antivenom to survive.
 If you see your pet with a snake, go straight to the nearest vet; do not wait until symptoms develop.
 On your way to the vet, if the bite was on a limb, apply a compressive bandage to the limb to slow down the absorbtion of toxin.
-Cats generally absorb the toxin more slowly, so while they still require immediate attention, the prognosis is more favourable.

 There are NO tick problems in or near Adelaide (ticks pictured).
 You will often see tick paralysis discussed on national pet shows but please do not be alarmed.
 You must, however, take preventative steps if you travel to tick-infested areas so check with the local vet if you travel to the east coast or north or consult our chart showing effective tick prevention.
 Read more at Myth 3: My dog always needs tick protection